TCOE Leadership

 Elder Annie Foster currently resides in Howard County, Maryland.

-Elder Frazier is the Queen Mother, a ceremonial and traditional position in the African culture.
+Elder Annie Foster is the Queen Mother, a ceremonial and traditional position in the African culture.

 Presiding Elder: Elder Ken Jennings